 The Company periodically extends short term loans or advances to employees, typically upon commencement of employment.
-Total receivables as a result of these employee advances of \$0.2 million existed at June 30, 2016 and December 31, 2015, respectively, and are included in the Prepaid expenses and other current assets and Other assets line item of the condensed consolidated balance sheets, respectively, depending on the contractual repayment date.
+Total receivables as a result of these employee advances of \$0.2 million existed at March 31, 2016 and December 31, 2015, respectively, and are included in the Prepaid expenses and other current assets line item of the condensed consolidated balance sheets.